 The United States is considered a melting pot because of the mixture of cultures and traditions found here.
-While we celebrate this diversity, students are educated in a way that does not always expose them in the most beneficial way.
+While we celebrate this diversity, students receive an education that does not always expose them in the most beneficial way.
 There are several reasons why a child should be introduced to different cultures at an early age.
 Through language development, social skills, and acceptance of varying traditions, education plays a crucial part in a child’s foundation.

 Language Opens Doors

-In recent years, dual-language programs have been assimilated into the classroom.
+In recent years, schools have been incorporating dual-language programs.
 Schools like International School of MN begin teaching world languages from native speakers to kids as early as pre-school.
 Studies show that not only do bilingual children develop better reading and writing comprehension, but it’s also good for their health and brain function.
-Schools committed to diversity and language programs scored as much as 32 percent higher than the national average.
+Schools committed to diversity and language programs scored as much as 32 per cent higher than the national average.
 Research also shows that those who learn more than one language grasp mathematics and are able to solve problems better than students who speak just one language.